Gawad Mabini

-Gawad Mabini is an honor given by the Republic of the Philippines.
+Gawad Mabini is an order given by the President of the Republic of the Philippines.

 History

-Created by Presidential Decree No. 490, the Gawad Mabini may be conferred upon personnel of the DFA, both in the Home Office and in the Foreign Service, and upon Filipinos who have rendered distinguished service or promoted the interests of the Republic of the Philippines at home and abroad.
+Created by President Ferdinand Marcos through Presidential Decree No. 490 on June 24, 1974, the Gawad Mabini may be conferred upon personnel of the DFA, both in the Home Office and in the Foreign Service, and upon Filipinos who have rendered distinguished service or promoted the interests of the Republic of the Philippines at home and abroad.

 Award

 The Gawad Mabini may be conferred by the Secretary of Foreign Affairs in the name and by authority of the President.

 The Gawad Mabini shall be conferred on July 22 of every year, to commemorate the birth anniversary of Apolinario Mabini, the first Secretary of Foreign Affairs of the Republic of the Philippines.

 Ranks

 The Gawad Mabini shall be composed of three ranks :